Work modes

 Settings / Agent (autonomous) / Sub-mode to use

-Default is: chat
+Default mode is: Chat.

-If you want to use the LlamaIndex mode when running the agent, you can also specify which index LlamaIndex
+If you want to use the LlamaIndex mode when running the agent, you can also specify which index LlamaIndex should use with the option:

 Settings / Agent (autonomous) / Index to use